willsummy/BaseConverterAndCalculator-Python/README.txt

 Hello!
 Thanks for looking at my converter.
-I made this after the Java conver I thought Python may be more functional than Java, but it still has the normal issues with accuracy.
+I made this after the Java converter I thought Python may be more functional than Java, but it still has the normal issues with accuracy.